List of university a cappella groups in the United Kingdom: Aberpella

-The Killer Quines

-The Killer Quines are an all-female A cappella group at the University of Aberdeen.
-Founded in 2013 by Joanna Casson, the name derives from the doric dialect commonly used in Aberdeenshire where 'quine' translates as 'girl'.
-The group covers songs in a range of musical styles from pop, indie, folk, jazz, soul, gospel, to classical.
-Since the group's emergence, they have competed in the Scottish A Cappella Championships.
-In 2015, the group got through to the semi-finals at a Voice Festival UK in Glasgow, and in 2017 to the quarterfinals of the International Championship of Collegiate A Cappella.
-The Killer Quines are frequently invited to perform at local events at various venues across Scotland, including an International Women's Day event (2014), a University of Aberdeen LGBTQ event (2015), and Maggie's cancer charity in Glasgow (2016), as well as hosting their own concerts in Aberdeen city.

 Chordiac Arrest

 Chordiac Arrest were formed in the summer of 2011 by a group of medical students.
 Although they have performed at some events in Aberdeen, most recently being joint winners of the open Vocal Group class (V21) in the Aberdeenshire Music Festival, they have never entered the Voice Festival UK.
 They disbanded in the summer of 2012, as final year of medicine spread the group far and wide on rural placements.
 However a reunion of six members formed GCS-3 (the Gangster Coma Scales - 3) who performed at a Christmas Concert in 2012, with the American group Pentatonix as their inspiration.

-In addition to this group something of an A cappella revolution occurred at the medical school and two more groups started towards the end of 2012, namely The Ultrasounds and A Patella, under the guidance of Tim Lewis.

 University of Bath

 The Alley Barbers

 The longest-running vocal group at Bath University, The Alley Barbers sing a wide range of songs in four part harmony, often in the barbershop style.
 Current conductor and former student member, Tim Greeves, succeeded the director of student music-making, Robin Jackson, on his retirement in 2005.
 The founder of Bristol University's TUBBS A Cappella was a member of the Alley Barbers from 2000 to 2001.